 Your sponsor will be expected to conduct an enhanced labour market testing or LMT.
 In addition to the 2 usual job advertisements, your sponsor will also be required to advertise the position in the government’s Jobactive website (effective 1 October 2020).
 This is to make sure appropriately skilled Australian citizens and PRs are given work opportunities first when your sponsor nominates a vacancy.
 What this mean is, you cannot apply for the visa unless your occupation is tested in the labour market and no suitable Australian citizens or PRs are found.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if your occupation is 1 of the PMSOL Priority Migration Skilled Occupation List and if you are eligible to apply for 1 of the priority visa.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if your occupation is 1 of the PMSOL Priority Migration Skilled Occupation List and if you are eligible to apply for 1 of the priority visa.
 Click here if you wish to search for a visa that suits your personal circumstances.

 041 222 4020 or WeChat: AUDvisa